 With zero to low cost comes zero to low risk; anyone trying to set up a small online business via Telegram need not worry much about repercussions related to cost in the event of a failed business, unlike a physical store.

-With more than 12k subscribers in Sentosa’s channel, 5k in Charles & Keith’s and 4k in Capitaland’s, it is impossible to say that these brands were unsuccessful at connecting with younger audiences.
+With more than 13k subscribers in Sentosa’s channel, 5k in Charles & Keith’s, and 5k in Capitaland’s, it is safe to say that these brands managed to boost their existing following and even reach younger audiences.

 Image adapted from: Telegram

 Communication is key when it comes to selling a product.
 With Telegram, firms can easily converse with customers via direct chats.
-These conversations range from selling products to answering questions and keeping the audience informed on upcoming sales and hot offers.
-Alternatively, firms can create large Telegram groups also known as Telegram channels, where the administrator of such a channel can disseminate information efficiently and effortlessly.
+These conversations range from selling products to answering questions and keeping the audience informed on upcoming sales and hot offers in a timely manner.
+For instance, SG Budget Babes is a beauty and fashion Telegram channel packed full of postings about the latest sales, credit card promotions, and even where to get freebies and samples.

 Some of the polls and responses in the official Lovet Telegram Channel.